• RolandNote™Country Music Database Searches

 Dec 11, 2000

-Lee Ann Womack sings "I Hope You Dance" at the Nobel Peace Prize concert in Oslo, Norway
+Lee Ann Womack performs "I Hope You Dance" during the Nobel Peace Prize concert in Oslo, Norway

 Jan 3, 2001

 Toby Keith sings the national anthem before the game and Lee Ann Womack performs "I Hope You Dance" during halftime at the Orange Bowl in Miami.
-Oklahoma beats Florida State, 13-2
+The Oklahoma Sooners beat the Florida State Seminoles, 13-2

 Feb 21, 2001